mike99mac/minimy-mike99mac/README.md

 ./stop.py

 <br/>
 These must be run from the base directory.
 The base directory is defined as where you installed this code to.
-For example
+For example:

 <br/>
-/home/bubba/MiniMy
+/home/pi/MiniMy

 <h2>General</h2>
 The system uses ./start.sh and ./stop.py to start and stop the system en masse.
 Each skill and service run in their own process space and use the message bus or file system to synchronize.
 Their output may be found in the directory named 'logs/'.

 <br/>
 The system relies on the environment variables